Medial-EarlySign/MR_Wiki/Models/index.md

 # Available Models

+Some of them are available for download and deployment, some through other partners.

 | Model Name |  Model description | Contact Details for Usage |
 |------------|--------------------|-----------|
 | [LGI/Colon-Flag](ColonFlag.md) | Detects colon cancer using age, sex, and CBCs | [Roche](https://navify.roche.com/marketplace/products/algorithms/navify-algorithms-colonflag-by-medial-earlysign) |